 The pharmacy at the Student Health Center (662-915-5279) offers free vaccines on a walk-up basis (no appointment necessary).
 The pharmacy is open weekdays from 8 a.m. to 5 p.m. (except Thursdays, when it closes at 4 p.m.).
-Additionally, the university will offer vaccines on campus at the start of the fall semester in August.
-Specific details will be announced soon.
 Find more information about on-campus vaccinations plus other places in the community to get vaccinated on the university’s vaccination webpage.

 Are vaccines effective?

 Yes!
-The vaccines work as shown by the fact that the overwhelming majority of patients who are hospitalized with the Delta variant are unvaccinated.
-Based on CDC case reports, the likelihood of significant health consequences if you are vaccinated is less than 0.004%.
+The vaccines work as shown by the fact that the overwhelming majority of patients who are hospitalized with COVID and its variant are unvaccinated.

 What is the university doing to incentivize vaccinations among students, faculty, and staff?
 Should we consider rewarding those who have gotten vaccinated as an incentive to those who have not?

 We continue to urge everyone to get vaccinated through communications, attestations on MyOleMiss, and more.
 We have and will continue to offer them for free on campus.
 Vaccines work.
 The best incentive to getting vaccinated is avoiding significant health consequences.
-Additionally, we are giving t-shirts, Ole Miss swag, and other items to encourage people to get vaccinated.
+Additionally, the university gave out t-shirts, Ole Miss swag, and other items to encourage people to get vaccinated.
 Large incentives have not significantly increased vaccine uptake in the organizations that offered them.

 What if I am immunocompromised and can’t be vaccinated?